StuartChartersE22/insomnia-plugin-testing/README.md

 # Goal

-This plugin is designed to provide a group of functionality that can be configured and used to help test single or multiple requests that are stored in a your Insomnia environment.
+This plugin is designed to provide a group of functionality that can be configured and used to help test single or multiple requests that are stored in your Insomnia environment.
 The functionality can also be used seperately to enhance the overall usage of Insomnia.

 # Test Request Formatter